squirrellogic/stock-music-sorter/README.md

                                                                  DarkGray
 ```

-I consider DarkBlue and DarkGray to be too dark.
+I consider DarkBlue and DarkGray to be too dark with the default PowerShell theme.
+If you are using a terminal such as ConEmu with custom color scheme you'll have to decide on your own which colors yous shouldn't use.

 ## Running the Script